Pixelmatic/pixelmatic.github.io/_posts/2020-01-18-how-to-get-rid-of-wordpress.md

 ---
 layout: post
 title:  "Build an online store without dealing with WordPress unreliability"
-excerpt: "The couple WordPress and WooCommerce has been for a long time the favorite solution for people to deploy quickly an online shop and start making revenue.
-Though every developer that encountered WordPress knows its many drawbacks."
+excerpt: "The couple WordPress and WooCommerce have been for too long the favorite solution to deploy quickly an online shop and start making revenue.
+Now every developer who encountered WordPress knows its many drawbacks.
+In this article, we will explain how we overcame WordPress's unreliability by turning it basically into a backend service. "
 categories: Articles
 author: Lawrence Zhao, Sonny Alves Dias
 tags: [ articles, wordpress, woocommerce, devops, web ]